-The building will remain closed to the public until further notice.
+The building will remain closed to the public (appointments only) until further notice.

 *We are still doing adoptions by appointment: